Şehzade Osman Fuad: Later career

 After his return to Istanbul on 7 October 1919, he was appointed to the Istanbul central command with the rank of major on 11 November 1919.

 Personal life

 Osman Fuad's only wife was Nebile Kerime Hanım.
 She was born on 15 March 1898.
-She was the daughter of Egyptian prince Abbas Hilmi Pasha.
+She was the granddaughter of the Egyptian Khedive Abbas Hilmi Pasha.
 They married on 2 February 1920 in the Çırağan Palace.
 One of the people who attended the wedding was the future president of Turkey, İsmet İnönü.
 A year earlier, her sister Nebile Emine Hanım married Şehzade Abdurrahim Hayri, son of Sultan Abdul Hamid II.
 They remained childless.
 They divorced in 1932.
 She died on 28 March 1971.